nuridagasan/moviecorn/README.md

 React: Components, State, and Props
 React Hooks: useState, useEffect

-#### NOTE
+#### Note

 App.js includes a variable called as [API_URL](src/App.js).
-You can create your own API key by going this website: https://www.omdbapi.com?apikey=a0f54f24 if key doesn't work.
+You can create your own API key by going this website: https://www.omdbapi.com if key doesn't work.